SlowGen/bookmarks-demo/README.md

 This example code was built as part of a presentation for FlutterConUSA2024.

-You can view the slide deck here: [Browser Extensions with Flutter](https://www.canva.com/design/DAGNRjkbebQ/3pXYwCfmZYEwJgYBInQxDA/edit?utm_content=DAGNRjkbebQ&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
+You can view the slide deck here: [Browser Extensions with Flutter]('') ADD PDF LINK

+Video of the presentation will be available soon.

 ## Getting Started